80% of unvaccinated adults will pick up HPV at some point in their life. Most commonly there are no symptoms.

 Sometimes HPV can develop into warts although it is important to remember that not everyone gets warts from HPV.

-The HPV test that is done in conjunction with cervical smears only tests for HPV 16, 18 and several other high-risk HPV types.
-HPV tests are geared to high-risk HPV types only and do not include all the types of HPV.
+HPV tests used for cervical screening are geared to high-risk HPV types and these do not include all the types of HPV.